 Although DMPs ingest and then deliver data to and from a variety of sources, they do nothing for the larger data management picture within a business.
 Add to that the rapidly-changing regulatory (and cultural, if we’re being honest) environment around data privacy – and the issues that create for third-party data sources – and it’s a recipe for the demise of the DMP.

-DMPs were not built for the social web, they don’t transform and standardize data like CDPs do, and they serve little-to-no purpose for customer experience teams.
+DMPs were not built for the social web.
+They don’t transform and standardize data as CDPs do, and they serve little-to-no purpose for customer experience teams.

 The fact is that DMPs and CDPs are fundamentally different systems that do different things, and they can co-exist.